genderkit/genderkit/_articles/hysterectomy.md

 There several types of hysterectomy, which may or may not include removing the cervix or removing the ovaries and fallopian tubes (also known as [salpingo-oophorectomy]({{ site.baseurl }}{% link _articles/salpingo-oophorectomy.md %})).
 Hysterectomy does not usually involve removal of the vagina, which is called a [vaginectomy]({{ site.baseurl }}{% link _articles/vaginectomy.md %}).

+Hysterectomy is a major surgery and has a significant recovery time.
+You should expect to spend at least 4-6 weeks time recovering before you are ready to resume work or study.
+When you are discharged from hospital, your surgeon should provide you with a sick note to give to your employer.

 You can read more about hysterectomy on the [NHS Choices website](http://www.nhs.uk/conditions/Hysterectomy/Pages/Introduction.aspx).

 ### Costs and funding